 Vote by Post

-You must be registered under Individual Electoral Registration to vote by post.
+You must be registered under Individual Electoral Registration in order to vote by post.

 Your ballot papers will be sent to you by post in a postal voting pack approximately one week before polling day.
 If this is not convenient you may want to consider voting by proxy or requesting for your postal vote to be sent to an alternative address instead.

 Postal votes can be sent overseas, but you need to consider whether there will be enough time to receive and return your ballot.
 You may want to consider voting by proxy instead.

 If you are unable to sign your postal vote application form due to a disability or an inability to read or write, please contact Electoral Services immediately on 01462 474503.